Abadla District

 Abadla is a district in Béchar Province, Algeria.
-It was named after its capital, Abadla.
+It seat and the largest city is Abadla.
 According to the 2008 census, the total population of the district was 21,133 inhabitants.
 Most of the population of the region is clustered around the Oued Guir, the main water source for the district.
 The N6 national highway runs through the district on its way from Béchar to Adrar; the N50 branches off near Abadla, leading to Tindouf.

-Municipalities
+Geography

+Abadla is situated in Béchar Province, on a flat plateau alternating between sandy desert and irrigated oases along the Oued Guir.
+The district comprises a plateau crossed by rocky outcrops, inland depressions, and rugged terrain in the Gara el Betick and Djorf Torba regions.
+The commune of Abadla covers an area of 2870 km2.
+The elevation ranges from about 567 to 775 m.
+The district's climate is classified as a hot desert climate (Köppen climate classification BWh), characterized by extremely hot summers, cool winters, and very low precipitation throughout the year.